-My recollection of what the book said was written on the leaflets was something like “Surrender, or your soldiers will fall before us like autumn leaves.”
+My recollection of what was written on the leaflets was “Surrender, or your soldiers will fall before us like autumn leaves.”
 The real inscription I’ve found seems not quite as scary as my memory, and I’m relieved.
-But the effectiveness of this idea isn’t bound to the words alone, but instead in the unique way that it is delivered.
+But the effectiveness of this idea isn’t bound to the words alone- it is in the unique way that the message was delivered.

 Even when it’s not in our best interest, we pay attention to innovation.
 And when our expectations are confused or ignored completely, it can frighten us into submission, or rouse us to action.

 This is an essay about a piece of propaganda that was also an innovation.
 And had it never been made, our lives would be poorer indeed.

 Before these leaf-leaflets- actually before the first world war- Winsor McCay was poised to be the American father of animation.
 Inspired by a drawn flip-book that his son had brought home, McCay began making experiments with drawing and film around 1911.
 It’s likely that he was also inspired by a handful of European artists like Émile Cohl or Charles Reynaud and his “Theatre Optique” system.
 But McCay is uniquely poised to bring a real artistic legitimacy to the idea of animation.
 And, as with most everything McCay does, his experimental works come with a flourish and dedication that most others can’t touch.

 His first film utilizes the characters from his incredibly popular “Little Nemo” newspaper strip, but is supported by a couple of live action scenes; he bets a group of his famous artist friends that he can make his drawings move, then we cut to his studio where he and an assistant put on a slapstick scene amidst towering stacks of drawings and barrels of ink.